Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

 The Imam Reza Shrine Complex was constructed on the place of the eighth Shia Imam’s grave.
-It was constructed in the small village of Sanabad at the time of his death in 817.
-In the 10th century, the town got the name Mashhad, which means the Place of Martyrdom, and became the holiest site in Iran.
-Though the earliest dated structure has an inscription from the early fifteenth century, historical references denote constructions on the site before the Seljuk period, and a dome by the early 13th century.
-Following periods of alternating demolition and reconstruction included the periodic interest of Seljuk and Il-Khan Sultans.
+It was built in the small village of Sanabad at the time of his death in 817.
+In the 10th century, the town got the name Mashhad, which means the Place of Martyrdom and became the holiest site in Iran.
+Though the earliest dated structure has an inscription from the early fifteenth century, historical references denote constructions before the Seljuk period and a dome by the early 13th century.
+The following periods of alternating demolition and reconstruction they included the periodic interest of Seljuk and Il-Khan Sultans.
 The most extensive period of construction happened under the Timurids and Safavids.
 The site got substantial royal assistance from the son of Timur, Shah Rukh, and his wife Gawhar Shad and the Safavid Shahs Tahmasp, Abbas and Nader Shah.

-This historic architectural complex gathers special and remarkable values and rituals to be understood as an integrated heritage of the complex culture of its wider setting.
+This historic architectural complex gathers memorable and remarkable values and rituals to be understood as an integrated heritage of the complex culture of its wider setting.
 The actual values of the heritage relate not only to its spectacular architecture and structural system but also to all the rituals, all together joining the remarkable spiritual spirit of Imam Reza.
-Dusting is one of the oldest rituals of Astana-e Qods with 500 years of continuity, which is done with particular formalities on some specific occasions.
-Playing Naqareh is another ritual played at different events and times.
-The Waqf, sweeping, and granting free food and services to help others are some of the rituals as well.
-In a general view, adorned elements, the function, structure, fronts and surfaces of the buildings completely represent the religious connections, the principles, and the expansion of the complex.
-This sacred shrine is not just a shrine but it is a foundation and an identity created and developed according to religious principles and beliefs.
-The holy complex includes 10 great architectural heritages which have political and social importance around the central sacred shrine.
+Dusting is one of the oldest rituals of Astana-e Qods, with 500 years of continuity, and it is done with particular formalities on specific occasions.
+Playing Naqareh is another ritual that is played at different events and times.
+The Waqf, sweeping, and granting free food and services to help others are also some of the rituals.
+In a general view, adorned elements, the function, structure, fronts and surfaces of the buildings represent entirely the religious connections, the principles, and the expansion of the complex.
+This sacred shrine is not just a shrine but a foundation and an identity created and developed according to religious principles and beliefs.
+The holy complex includes 10 great architectural heritage sites around the central sacred shrine, which are of political and social importance.

 The construction of Mashhad is indebted to the creation of the holy shrine.
-Thus, the complex developed into the religious, social, political, and also artistic centre for Mashhad.
-It also significantly affects the economic status of the city.
-The first constructed structure in the complex is the holy shrine where the tomb of Imam Reza lay beneath.
-This architectural heritage is prominent because of its long lifetime, and magnificent adorning elements including gilded domes, tiles, mirror ornaments, stone works, plaster works, and many more.
+Thus, the complex developed into Mashhad’s religious, social, political, and artistic centre.
+It also significantly affects the city’s economic status.
+The first constructed structure in the complex is the holy shrine, where the tomb of Imam Reza lay beneath.
+This architectural heritage is prominent because of its long lifetime and magnificent adorning elements, including gilded domes, tiles, mirror ornaments, stone works, plaster works, and many more.

 Faisal Mosque